This site uses cookies. By continuing to use this site you consent to our use of cookies.X

 That’s why I find the job so fascinating - you're not boxed in.
 The job often forces you to think outside the box and try to be a bit more creative.

-What is the FE element you like most?
+What is the FE element you like most in SEN teaching?

 Seeing young people with the potential to succeed but who lack some of the tools to do it, and then being able to help them reach their goals.

-Two or three specific tasks you’ve done recently?
+Two or three specific tasks you’ve done recently with your SEN students?

 I’ve prepared for quality assessment visits, ensuring all accredited learning will have been completed by the end of the academic year.
 I’ve also liaised with local SEND schools to promote our courses and Forest School learning facilities.
 Last week we celebrated being ranked ‘outstanding' after a recent Ofsted inspection.
 Our team run employability programmes that provide students with opportunities to put their learning into practice and prepare them for future employment.